timswims/ESK/README.md

 	(or for example when installing on Microsoft Windows)

-	*AGENT_BASE_DIRECTORY=C:\Oracle\GatewayAgent*
+	*AGENT_BASE_DIRECTORY=C:/Oracle/GatewayAgent*

 	The AGENT_BASE_DIRECTORY is where your agent executables and other run-time files will reside.
-Create a directory that is owned by the user id of the Oracle software (here, *oracle*).
+Create a directory that is owned by the user ID of the Oracle software.
 It is best to have a standard location that is common across all your hosts, so that the agent.rsp file is standardized and you just need to set up the file once.

     <p align="center">
     <img src="./Tutorial_Images/general/ezgif.com-crop.gif" />